Student GovernmentAssociated Students of NAU

 ASNAU also provides a variety of other student services.
-These include free notary service, organizational allocations, speakers, leadership development, and activities for special events (i.e. Family Weekend, Homecoming, and Holiday Week).
+These include free notary service and student legal counsel, extended hours at Cline Library, an annual concert, organizational allocations, Club Headquarters, speakers, leadership development, award celebrations, and activities for special events such as Family Weekend and Homecoming.

 Open meetings are held weekly.
 All students are encouraged to submit complaints, ideas, and general feedback on any programs sponsored by ASNAU or in any areas that may affect the general student body.
 ASNAU is your student government - GET INVOLVED!
-The offices are located on the second floor of the University Union, Room 206 and are open Monday through Friday, from 8:00 a.m. - 5:00 p.m.
+The offices are located on the second floor of the University Union, Room 206.
+ASNAU can also be reached at 928-523-4971 or email@example.com.

 ASNAU BOARDS AND COMMITTEES